GuiBo79/CarND-LaneLines-P1/Term1WriteUP.md

 ## REPORT

-### This File contains the all the steps and routines used to reach the goals od this first Term.
+### This File contains the all the steps and routines used to reach the goals of this first Term.

 ---

 **Finding Lane Lines on the Road**

-The mains golas  are the following:
+The mains goals  are the following:
 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report